 Attendance is well supported through the use of strategies such as the Breakfast Club and the intervention and support of key staff.
-This will remain in place as a supportive strategy with the inclusion of the bagel scheme, which has been trailed since September and families have given strong feedback for
+This remains a supportive intervention, however attendance remains an area of development with persistent absence above National and requiring additional focus.

-Amendments to the strategy for this academic year (2022-23) onwards, are to put a greater emphasis on reading, tuition and the development of phonics at the school as the school recognises the importance of every child becoming a confident reader.
-Support for parents with trips and club attendance will continue, however this will be offered in a different way to meet the needs of families, rather than offered on a large scale.
+Amendments to the strategy for this academic year (2023-24) onwards, are to put a continued emphasis on teacher development, tuition and a greater emphasis on development of phonics at the school as the school recognises the importance of every child becoming a confident reader.

 Overall, the strategy is continuing to ensure that children in receipt of PP and those who are vulnerable at the school are a high priority.
-The strategies being developed are on track and having a significantly positive impact to both children's learning and their wellbeing.
-Where strategies had less impact on these areas, such as larger scale funding of trips and clubs, these continue to be reviewed for the coming year ahead.
+The strategies being developed are on track or have been adjusted to meet the needs of our children.
+These strategies continue to have a significantly positive impact to both children's learning and their wellbeing.